ruseleredu/stm32doc/docs/tutorial-basics/my-components.md

 To add multiple components in a single JavaScript file, you can define them as separate functions or classes and then export them.
 This is a common practice in React applications, including Docusaurus projects.

-import { ComponentA, ComponentB, ComponentC, ComponentD, UserStatus , CodeTabsExample} from '@site/src/components/MyComponents';
+import { ComponentA, ComponentB, ComponentC, ComponentD, UserStatus } from '@site/src/components/MyComponents';
 import { LABsIncomplete } from '@site/src/components/AvisosSite';
 // import allComponents from '@site/src/components/MyComponents';